-Early engagement in the VPC provides our students with additional time to complete the full VPC certificate.

-Engagement in the SEED program or an SBAT helps students achieve micro-credentials and work ready skills, further supporting their successful transition beyond HPSC.
-See above for further information about SEED and SBATs.
+Early engagement in the 10VL provides our students with additional time to better familiarise themselves with the demands of senior schooling.
+Engagement in the SEED program and the taster micro-credentials enable students to become more work ready, further supporting their successful transition beyond HPSC.
+See above for further information about SEED.